DuckAssociation/Homework/README.md

 At random, person or group of people will be chosen to present their homework at the beginning of each session, so be prepared.

+### We can help you!
+Mentoring!
+We have four mentors that can help you & guide you towards results.
+We are here to help not only from technical stand point.
+So do not hesitate to contact one of use KKAJ, GSAG, ALLA, VVAS.

 ### How do I give feedback?
 Surveys for each sessions are listed below, we kindly as you fill it in after each session.
 It will help us improve and deliver more quality.
 1) [#1 session](https://www.surveymonkey.com/r/8JZSQ2K) - survey for first session;